by Joe Jamieson

 • How we can support your effort

-Raising your funds is totally manageable, and that makes our placements even more affordable in the most practical way possible.
+Raising your funds is manageable, making our placements even more affordable in the most practical way possible.

-“I started raising funds in November time, around bonfire night.
+“I started raising funds in November, around Bonfire Night.
 I wasn’t due to travel until about July, so it took me about nine months to get all the money together.

 Just keep plugging away, and make sure you enjoy it while you’re doing it — I ended up raising £2350!” — Lisa Clark, placement in Tanzania

-All this talk about affordability and we haven’t said anything about the experience itself.
+All this talk about affordability and we haven’t said anything about the experience.

 Eye-opening medical experience